Frequently asked questions

 eaglerc.usr and .eaglerc

-This is a user-specific configuration file that can be found, in a Windows environment, in the directory Application Data\CadSoft\EAGLE for EAGLE 5.x.x or in My Documents for EAGLE 4.x, and is named eaglerc.usr, or, in a Linux or Mac environment, in your Home directory whereby it is linux-typically named .eaglerc.
+This is a user-specific configuration file named eaglerc.usr that can be found from Windows 7 on in the directory ...\AppData\Roaming\CadSoft\EAGLE or, in a Linux or Mac environment, in your Home directory.
+Whereby it is linux-typically named .eaglerc.
 We are talking about this file commonly as the eaglerc file.

 Which settings can be found in the eaglerc file?